paul-thebaud/v-phone-input/docs/api/interfaces/VPhoneInputMessagesProps.md

 > `readonly` `optional` **countryAriaLabel**: [`VPhoneInputMessage`](../type-aliases/VPhoneInputMessage.md)\<`Country`\> \| `null`

-Defined in: dist/props/makePhoneInputMessagesProps.d.ts:58
+Defined in: dist/props/makePhoneInputMessagesProps.d.ts:61

 Customize the country input `aria-label`.

 #### Default Value

-`'Country for <label>'`
+`'Country for <label>'` when using the component, `null` otherwise.

 #### Inherited from